saan800/saansoft-cqrs/src/SaanSoft.Cqrs.Decorator/README.md

   * The database specific implementations are in their own project (e.g. `SaanSoft.Cqrs.Decorator.Store.MongoDB`)
 * This keeps the footprint of `SaanSoft.Cqrs` to a minimum and allows users the flexibility to use the framework that they prefer.

-Where possible add overrides of the decorators to `SaanSoft.Cqrs.GuidIds` project so that people don't have to deal with generic `TMessageId` all over their code.

 ## Technical

 Each decorator should inherit from one of: